luismasuelli-jobsity/company-challenge/README.md

  - Sessions in different browsers.

 And registering (via the register form, with different usernames and e-mails) several users.
+Once logged in, an IRC-like interface will appear.
+The left sidebar will have at least two links:

  - "Server Logs" room: This is intended for server commands.
  - "Refresh rooms": Refreshes the whole rooms list.